 "Access Denied" errors will be written to the service log.

-Domain Time II components use three tests to verify remote access permission:
+Domain Time II components use four tests to verify remote access permission:

 The remote machine must respond to an ICMP echo request.
 If you are accessing

 by IP number, then failure usually means the remote host is offline or that